ColourSpace can be integrated with madVR HTPC and madVR Envy for accurate Closed Loop display profiling, LUT generation and display calibration.

 To use madTPG, or madVR Envy, as a Patch Generator with ColourSpace navigate to the desired profiling mode - Manual Measure or Display Characterisation.

-The output of madTPG/Envy will mimic the colour displayed, using the patch settings defined via Hardware Options.
+The output of madTPG/Envy will mimic the colour displayed, using the patch settings defined via the Hardware Options and Settings menus.

 Profiling can then be performed as normal, using the probe connected to ColourSpace, with madTPG displaying the required patches on the display being profiled.